 The purpose of this book is to arm you with strategies that could work for your team.

 We hope this will be a resource you'll refer to again and again.
-It's available here for free in Mobi, ePub, and PDF form.
+It's available here to download for free.

 Read it, share it, and give it to your favourite project manager.
 Then tell us how your team stays fast and collaborative.
 We'd love to hear.